Exploring the Efimov effect in the $D^*D^*D^*$ system

 However, the recent discovery of the $T_{cc}^+$~\cite{LHCb:2021vvq,LHCb:2021auc} can renew this interest.
 In 2021, the LHCb Collaboration discovered a new tetraquark-like state in the $D^0D^0\pi^+$ invariant mass spectrum~\cite{LHCb:2021vvq} with minimum quark content $cc\bar u\bar d$, named $T_{cc}^+$.
 The resonance is slightly below the $D^{*+}D^0$ threshold, with a binding energy estimated to be $\delta m_{\rm pole}=(360\pm40^{+4}_{-0})$~keV/c$^2$~\cite{LHCb:2021auc}.
-Its scattering length has a value of $a_{\rm sc}^{\rm LHCb}=-7.15(51)$ fm.
-These properties of the $T_{cc}^+$ makes it compatible with a $DD^*$ molecular state.
-Indeed, the experimental Weinberg factor~\footnote{This factor estimates the probability of finding a compact component in the wave function of a particle, with $Z=0$ for a molecular state and $Z=1$ for a compact state.} is $Z<0.52(0.58)$ at $90(95)\%$ C.L.
+Its scattering length has a value of $a_{\rm sc}^{\rm LHCb}=-7.15(51)$ fm and the experimental Weinberg factor~\footnote{This factor estimates the probability of finding a compact component in the wave function of a particle, with $Z=0$ for a pure molecular state and $Z=1$ for a pure compact state.} is $Z<0.52(0.58)$ at $90(95)\%$ C.L.
+These properties of the $T_{cc}^+$ are compatible with a state with a sizable $DD^*$ molecular compound (for a review of the experimental and theoretical status of the $T_{cc}^+$ see, e.g., Ref.~\cite{Chen:2022asf} and references therein).

 The announcement of the $T_{cc}^+$ has already stimulated the study of three-body states containing charmed mesons.
 For example, in Ref.~\cite{Wu:2021kbu} the authors explore the $DDD^*$ system, finding a bound state of few hundred keV with $(I)J^P=(\tfrac{1}{2})1^-$.
 Ref.~\cite{Pan:2022whr} analyze the existence of hadronic molecules composed of a $T_{cc}^{(*)}$ compact tetraquark and a $\bar D^{(*)}$ meson finding several candidates, while Refs~\cite{Luo:2021ggs,Bayar:2022bnc} study the $D^*D^*D^*$ and $DD^*D^*$ systems finding many potential three-body candidates in the $J^P=0^-$, $1^-$ and $2^-$ with isospins $\tfrac{1}{2}$ and $\tfrac{3}{2}$.
 However, no exploration of the Efimov effect in these systems has been suggested yet.